Defining the compliance layer for an industrial AI safety monitoring platform.

 Compliance Is Not One Thing

-Compliance is not a single, static requirement.
+Compliance is not static.
 It's a layered, shifting landscape that varies across multiple dimensions simultaneously: by industry (a cruise ship has different protocols than an office building), by geography (federal requirements differ from state-level, which differ from county-level), by facility type (a hospital wing vs. an outpatient clinic), and by regulatory body (OSHA, CDC, local health departments).

 UX Challenge